handle1337/handle1337.github.io/_posts/2024-07-14-zeruel-devlog1.markdown

 ### HTTP

-First thigns first, let's setup our proxy server to capture and forward our requests to the remote server.
+First things first, let's setup our proxy server to capture and forward our requests to the remote server.

 {% highlight python %}
     def run(self):